-Veronica Vazquez (veterinary technician) – Veronica has been working with Dr. Royal for 7 years.
+Veronica Vazquez (Senior Veterinary Technician) – Veronica has been working with Dr. Royal for 7 years.
 She has a strong interest in animal nutrition and loves seeing all the happy patients that come to the Royal Treatment.
 She lives in Chicago with her husband Adam and two sassy cats Ziggy Stardust and Nico.

-Alex Kislaitis (rehabilitation technician) – Alex has been working with Dr. Royal since 2008, with a strong interest in veterinary rehabilitation.
-He has been working with animals for over 14 years and has been the proud owner of a variety of birds, reptiles, fish, 2 cats, and 1 dog.
+Alex Kislaitis (Rehabilitation Manager) – Alex has been working with Dr. Royal since 2008, with a strong focus in veterinary rehabilitation.
+He has been working with animals for over 18 years and has been the proud owner of a variety of birds, reptiles, fish, 2 cats, and 2 dogs.
 He is a member of the Chicago Herpetological Society and continues to seek new ways to enjoy and share his interests.

-Zoe Magierek (reception) – Zoe has been working with Dr. Royal and animals in one way or another since 2005.
+Zoe Magierek (Reception Manager) – Zoe has been working with Dr. Royal and animals in one way or another since 2005.
 She loves completing tasks and meeting all of the patients here at The Royal Treatment!
-She has two grey cats, 2 dogs, and many snakes.
+She has two grey cats, one dog, and many snakes.

-Pam Kuhn (massage therapy) – Pam has worked with animals throughout her life including eleven years as an animal massage therapist.
+Pam Kuhn (Massage Therapy) – Pam has worked with animals throughout her life including eleven years as an animal massage therapist.
 She also teaches animal massage at Chicago’s Animal Career Academy.
-Pam lives in Chicago with her husband, Ed and pug dog, Rugby.
+Pam lives in Chicago with her husband, Ben.